razvanred/UniUD/Cavasin/interactive 3d graphics/algebra.md

 \overrightarrow{O'Q'}=\overrightarrow{O'O}+\overrightarrow{OQ}=\overrightarrow{O'Q},\quad Q'=Q
 $$

-Intuitively, the influence (in blue) of each $\overrightarrow{OP_i}$ vector is proportional to its length.\
+Intuitively, the influence (in blue) of each $\overrightarrow{OP_i}$ vector is proportional to its length.

-The homogeneous barycentric coordinates of $P_i$ are all zero, except the one of index $i$.
+The homogeneous barycentric coordinates of $P_i$ are all zero, except the one of index $i$.\
+The convex combination of $P_1,\ldots,P_n$ (all the points with nonnegative barycentric coordinates) describe a convex hull that is the simplex with these points as its vertices.
+That is to say, the coordinates are all positive iff $Q$ lies inside the simplex.

 ### Normalized barycentric coordinates

 In our context it is useful to constrain the barycentric coordinates of a point so that they are unique.
-This is achieved by imposing the condition $\sum \alpha_i=1$, or equivalently by dividing every $\alpha_i$ by the sum of all $\alpha_i$.
+This is achieved by dividing every $\alpha_i$ by the sum of all $\alpha_i$.
 These specific barycentric coordinates are called *normalized*.
 In our case, normalized barycentric coordinates are called barycentric coordinates.
 The above defined coordinates are called "homogeneous barycentric coordinates".

-The convex combination of $P_1,\ldots,P_n$ (all the points with nonnegative barycentric coordinates) describe a convex hull that is the simplex with these points as its vertices.

 For $n=3$, normalized barycentric coordinates measure the signed areas of the subtriangles around $Q$.